-Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs

-The Treasure Coast Homeless Services Council, Inc. (TCHSC) serves as the official Continuum of Care for the Treasure Coast (St. Lucie, Martin and Indian River counties).
-It is the official qualified applicant for State and Federal homeless prevention, program development and direct services funding on the Treasure Coast.
-It is also the lead agency for the State Office on Homelessness on behalf of the three county area.
+Reaching out to homeless persons (especially unsheltered persons) and assessing their individual needs the Treasure Coast.
+It is also the leading agency for the State Office on Homelessness on behalf of the three county area.
 The Council operates a Homeless Resource Center for the Treasure Coast, which provides direct financial assistance to homeless and near-homeless families.
 These funds are paid directly to landlords and utility companies, not to applicants.
-The Council owns and operates 13 units of NSP affordable rental housing units in St. Lucie County for individuals and families who are at or below 30% of the area median income, with rents ranging from \$700-\$900 per month.
-During 2021, 19 adults with 26 children lived in these units.
+The Council owns and operates 13 units of NSP affordable rental housing units in St. Lucie County for individuals and families who are at or below 30% of the area median income, with rents ranging from \$617-\$1,600 per month.
+During 2022, 18 adults with 25 children lived in these units.